 What is LOVEWORDS?
 It's people who sound like real people saying real things about love, faith, friendship, brotherhood.
-Its function is to create an emotional bridge between your it sure will make it station and its listeners, those you already have and those you hope to add in the next rating ovewords may not make your radio station number one-but sound that way.
+Its function is to create an emotional bridge between your it sure will make it station and its listeners, those you already have and those you hope to add in the next rating book.
+Because you sound like NUMBER ONE.